samueldosramos/dotfiles/README.md

 3. Open [gitconfig](.gitconfig) so that the user can put his data.

 4. Open [brew.sh](install/brew.sh) to select the applications that will be installed.
 I suggest you comment apps that should not be installed and include those that are not listed.
-After this [brew.sh](install/brew.sh) will install in the following order:
+After that, [brew.sh](install/brew.sh) will install in the following order:

 - Homebrew;
 - Homebrew apps;